Table of Contents

-According to some Egyptian myths, Shu was the second pharaoh, and he supported king Ra in various tasks and duties.
-Shu aided Ra in his night journey across the sky and protected him from the serpent monster Apep.
+According to some Egyptian myths, Shu was the second pharaoh, and he supported the original king, Ra, in various tasks and duties.
+For instance, Shu aided Ra in his night journey across the sky and protected him from the serpent monster Apep.
 But this very act of kindness proved to be Shu’s folly.

 Shu and the Eye of Ra

-In one Egyptian myth, Shu’s counterpart, Tefnut, was The Eye of Ra.
+In one Egyptian myth, Shu’s counterpart, Tefnut, was made the Eye of Ra.
 After an argument with the sun god, Tefnut absconded to Nubia.
-Ra couldn’t govern the earth without the aid of his Eye, and he sent Shu and Thoth to bring back Tefnut.
+Ra could not govern the earth without the aid of his Eye, and he sent Shu and Thoth to bring back Tefnut.
 Shu and Thoth were successful in pacifying Tefnut, and they brought back the Eye of Ra.
 As a reward for Shu’s services, Ra arranged a wedding ceremony between him and Tefnut.

 Shu and the Creation of Humans

-It’s said that Shu and Tefnut indirectly aided the creation of man.
+It is said that Shu and Tefnut indirectly aided the creation of mankind.
 In this tale, soulmates Shu and Tefnut went on a journey to visit the primordial waters.
 However, since both were important companions of Ra, their absence caused him much pain and longing.